PetroShevchenko/libcoapcpp/README.md

 ## Examples
 All provided examples will be compiled together with the library after running build.sh.
 There are the binaries of the examples in libcoapcpp/build directory.
+For more information, please read the README of the example you are interested in.